Jan Koum: Philanthropy

 In 2014, Koum donated $1 million to The FreeBSD Foundation and close to $556 million to the Silicon Valley Community Foundation (SVCF).
 In 2016, The FreeBSD Foundation received another $500,000; further donations from the Koum Family Foundation included $750,000 in 2018 and $500,000 in 2019.

-Koum also donated $2 million to AIPAC to support their involvement in the 2022 Democratic primaries.
+To support relief efforts during the 2022 Russian invasion of Ukraine, Koum donated $17 million to the European Jewish Association and $10.6 million to the Federation of Jewish Communities of the CIS.

+Koum has made donations to many Israeli causes: $600,000 to the Maccabee Task Force, $6 million to Friends of Ir David, and $175,000 to Central Fund of Israel.
+In 2022, he donated $2 million to AIPAC during the Democratic Party primaries.
+Koum has also donated to two universities: $1 million to Fordham and $41 million to Stanford.

+During the 2024 U.S. election campaign, Koum was one of the leading donors to the United Democracy Project, a Super PAC affiliated with the pro-Israel group AIPAC.
+He also donated $5 million to a Super PAC supporting the presidential campaign of Nikki Haley.

+Around 2024, he donated $250,000 to a committee supporting the candidacy of Daniel Lurie for mayor of San Francisco.

 Personal life

 Koum is Jewish.
-He dislikes being called an entrepreneur and once tweeted, "Next person to call me an entrepreneur is getting punched in the face by my bodyguard."
+He dislikes being called an entrepreneur and once tweeted: "Next person to call me an entrepreneur is getting punched in the face by my bodyguard."
 He feels that he is not an entrepreneur because entrepreneurs are motivated by the desire to make money, whereas he has said that he only wants to build useful products.

-In February 1996, a restraining order was granted against Koum in state court in San Jose, California.
-An ex-girlfriend detailed incidents in which she said Koum verbally and physically threatened her.
-In October 2014, Koum said about the restraining order, "I am ashamed of the way I acted and ashamed that my behavior forced her to take legal action".
+In February 1996, a San Jose court issued a restraining order against Koum after his ex-girlfriend accused him of verbal and physical threats.
+In October 2014, Koum expressed regret, stating, "I am ashamed of the way I acted and ashamed that my behavior forced her to take legal action".

+In November 2023, Koum acquired Château de la Garoupe in Cap d'Antibes on the French Riviera, previously owned by the Russian oligarch Boris Berezovsky, for about 65 million euros.